DavidButterfield/SCST-Usermode-Adaptation/README.md

 [here](https://davidbutterfield.github.io/SCST-Usermode-Adaptation/docs/SCST_Usermode.html
        "A paper describing the work in detail").

+Branches:
+ + master     - the original work described by the paper
+ + usermode   - updated work using local files or block devices as backing store
+ + scstu_tcmu - further updated with ability to drive tcmu-runner handler plugins (only RBD tested)

 The adaptation uses about 80,000 lines of the SCST source code, a subset supporting the iSCSI transport type (via socket calls), and SCSI Block Commands (vdisk_fileio) backed by either a file or a block device.